Garrett-Thomas/startup/README.md

 ## 🚀 DB deliverable
 - [x] **Stores data in MongoDB** - User credentials and data are stored in the database

+## 🚀 Web Socket deliverable
+- [x] **Game data over web socket** - All game data is coordinated over websockets at 60 times a second.
+This includes syncing the client state with the other client state and server state.